Alfresco/alfresco-java-sdk/alfresco-java-event-api/README.md

 properly work with them.
 The idea of this library is to ease the implementation of behaviours that must be triggered as a response to an event.

 This component is defined in the module [alfresco-java-event-api-handling](./alfresco-java-event-api-handling).
-The classes and interfaces of this library where desgined to be as Java technology agnostic as possible.
+The classes and interfaces of this library where designed to be as Java technology agnostic as possible.
 They offer the plain event handling functionality doing no assumptions about the technology used to make them work together.
 They're mostly plain Java classes, so the integrator can use them in a Spring project, a Dagger project or any other technology.

 The main four items in this library are explained in the next sections.